FakerShion/laravel-practice/readme.md

 1. Clone this repository
 2. Copy `.env.example` file to `.env`
-3. Migrate and seed the database using `php artisan --seed`
+3. Migrate and seed the database using `php artisan migrate:refresh --seed`
 4. Navigate to http://laravel-assessment.dev

 ## Assessment